 An environment like this creates tough people – and Tibetans are tough.
 Many are nomads, herding huge flocks of goats, sheep, and yak.
 They live in black tents, made of felt.
 Others are farmers, growing barley, buckwheat, and vegetables in river valleys.
 Naturally, these people live in close contact with nature and natural forces.

 The highest monks are called lamas, and most of their time is spent helping other people to practise a more efficient form of meditation.
 This takes place in monasteries, and over the years, thousands of such structures were erected throughout Tibet.
-Most families would send a son to a monastery to be enrolled as a monk, but this act was not at all compulsory.
-Anytime, a monk could choose to leave the monastery to return to his former life as a nomad or a peasant.
+Most families would send a son to a monastery to be enrolled as a monk, but this was in no way compulsory.
+At any time, a monk could choose to leave the monastery to return to his former life as a nomad or a peasant.

 Over time, various branches of Lamaism evolved, often with rather subtle differences.
-The most well-known of these is Gelug-pa, ‘Yellow Hats’, named after their yellow headgear.
+The most well-known is Gelug-pa, ‘Yellow Hats’, named after their yellow headgear.
 Their highest lama is the Dalai Lama, meaning ‘Ocean of Wisdom’ in Mongolian.
-He is an incarnation of the eleven-headed Chenrezig (‘Buddha of Compassion’), which is again one of The Buddha’s incarnations.
+He is an incarnation of the eleven-headed Chenrezig (‘Buddha of Compassion’), which is again one of Buddha Sakyamuni’s incarnations.
 The Dalai Lama is also the secular leader of all Tibetans and Mongolians.

 The present 14th Dalai Lama was born in Kham, eastern Tibet, in 1935, named Lhamo Döndrup.
 In 1939, he was brought to the capital, Lhasa, where his was to reside in the Potala Palace (‘The Palace of a Thousand Rooms’).
 From that day, he was called Tenzing Gyatso, Gyatso being the Tibetan word for the Dalai Lama.